holdensmagicalunicorn/HashTable/README.md

  - add filter, some, and reduce methods

- - consider adding methods to manipulate the keys seperately, although this breaks with user expectations for an associative structure
+ - consider adding methods to manipulate the keys separately, although this breaks with user expectations for an associative structure